-3. Finally, provide any direction to Staff regarding the preparation of ballot language for a proposed Charter amendment to be presented to the voters on March 3, 2020.
-The ballot language would need to be adopted by the City Council by the first Council meeting in December in order to make the March 3 ballot; Council may want to review the language prior to that at one of the two meetings in November.
+2. Consider the ballot language for a proposed Charter amendment to be presented to the voters on March 3, 2020.
+The ballot language would need to be adopted by the City

+Council by the first Council meeting in December in order to make the March 3 ballot.